Peel P50

-The Peel P50 is a three-wheeled microcar originally made from 1962 to 1965 by the Peel Engineering Company on the Isle of Man, and then from 2011 to present.
+The Peel P50 is a three-wheeled microcar originally made from 1962 to 1965 by the Peel Engineering Company on the Isle of Man, and then from 2010 to present.
 It was listed in the 2010 Guinness World Records as the smallest production car ever made.
 The original model has no reverse gear, but a handle at the rear allows the very lightweight car to be maneuvered physically when required.

 Designed as a city car, it was advertised in the 1960s as capable of seating "one adult and a shopping bag."
 The vehicle's only door was on its left side and equipment included a single windscreen wiper and one headlight.
 Standard colours were Daytona White, Dragon Red, and Dark Blue.
-The 1963 model retailed for £199 when new (about £6,600 in 2019, or US$8,500).
+The 1963 model retailed for £199 when new (about £ today).
 The company produced 50 P50s, of which 27 are known to still exist, one of which was sold for a record US$176,000 at a Sotheby's auction in March 2016.

 In 2010 Peel Engineering Ltd. in England reinstated manufacturing of the P50 and Trident models from its premises in Sutton-in-Ashfield, England.
-Externally this car is very similar to the original, with the same dimensions and kerb weight as the original, but with mechanical differences in the suspension, steering, and drive-train, and a fully functioning reverse gear, ensuring they are road-legal under today's rules.
+Externally this car is very similar to the original, with the same dimensions and kerb weight as the original, but with mechanical differences in the suspension, steering, and drive-train, and a fully functioning reverse gear, ensuring they are road-legal under modern-day laws.
 Production included petrol models with a 49 cc four-stroke engine and electric models with an electric moped motor and gelled-electrolyte batteries.
 The top speed of both cars is about 28 mph.

 Statistics

 At 54 in long and 39 in wide and with an unladen weight of 130 lb, as of 2021 the P50 holds the record as the smallest car ever to go into production.
-The Peel P50's diminutive size and width means that it can quite easily fit through doorways and enter buildings, as demonstrated by Jeremy Clarkson during a sequence on a 2007 episode of Top Gear, where a blue P50 was driven through the BBC's Television Centre.
+The Peel P50's diminutive size and width means that it can quite easily fit through doorways and enter buildings, as demonstrated by Jeremy Clarkson where, during a 2007 episode of Top Gear, he drove a blue P50 through the BBC's Television Centre.
+He later proceeded to create the P45, a 1 seater car smaller than the original P50 model.
+However, his invention never made it into production or in the World Guinness Book of Records, even though it was fully street legal and qualified as a car with 4 wheels.